afrojuju1/abode-prep/README.md

 - React app that submits a job and polls for its result
 - Dev-time hot reload for backend via ts-node-dev
 - Docker Compose orchestration across services

 ---

+## 🌟 Feature Enhancements (Planned)

+These improvements are planned to elevate this project beyond a simple boilerplate:

+- **Frontend Address Validation**
+  Implement client-side checks to ensure users submit well-formed, complete street addresses.

+- **Backend Address Validation**
+  Add server-side validation and normalization to catch malformed or unsupported addresses before job processing.

+- **Frontend Address Autocomplete**
+  Integrate Google Places or a free autocomplete API to assist users with typing and selecting valid addresses faster.

+- **Backend Real-Time HCAD Scraper**
+  Replace the mock result generator with a real web scraper or API integration that fetches live appraisal data from the HCAD website.

+- **Admin Dashboard for Lookup Monitoring**
+  Build a secure admin UI to view, filter, and debug address lookup history — including job statuses and errors.

+---